cucumber/cucumber-jvm/cucumber-spring/README.md

 ### Configuring multiple Test Application Contexts

 Per execution Cucumber can only launch a single Test Application Contexts.
-To use multiple different application contexts Cucumber must be executed multiple times.
+To use multiple different application contexts, Cucumber must be executed multiple times.

 #### JUnit 4 / TestNG